Ckhanoyan/deep-learning-from-scratch/neural_network/vectorization_multiple_examples.md

-# What is vectorization and why it is important for multiple examples in a neural network?
+# Vectorization for Multiple Examples

 Based on my understanding, it helps optimize computations while handling multiple training examples.
 I guess that before vectorization (recall I provided some real life analogies on how much vectorization matters for machine learning - under the basics folder).
 At first, the neural network processes one example x(i) at a time using loops such as from i = 1 to m, where m is the number of training examples.